 DEVELOPER: The legal or beneficial owner or owners of a lot or of any land proposed to be included in a proposed development, including the holder of an option or contract to purchase, or any other person having enforceable proprietary interest in such land.
-The term may include an "Applicant".
+The term "APPLICANT" may include DEVELOPER.

-DEVELOPMENT: The division of a parcel of land into two or more parcels and/or the construction, reconstruction, conversion, structural alteration, relocation, or enlargement of any building or other structure, or of any excavation or landfill.
+DEVELOPMENT: The construction, reconstruction, conversion, structural alteration, relocation, or enlargement of any building or other structure, or of any excavation or landfill.

-DEVELOPER'S AGREEMENT: A contract negotiated between the County and the applicant setting forth the rights, duties and obligations of both parties with regard to a particular development.
+DEVELOPER'S AGREEMENT: A contract negotiated between the County and the developer setting forth the rights, duties and obligations of both parties with regard to a particular development.